Nexus-mdg/my-dhis2/README.md

 - Docker and Docker Compose installed on your system
 - For Swarm mode: Docker Swarm initialized on your system

+## Environment Files

+The application requires environment files to run properly:

+### For Docker Compose

+- **`.env`**: Contains all environment variables for the Docker Compose setup
+  - Copy from `.env.example`: `cp .env.example .env`
+  - Contains database credentials and DHIS2 configuration

+### For Docker Swarm

+- **`.env.swarm`**: Contains environment variables for the Docker Swarm setup
+  - Copy from `.env.swarm.example`: `cp .env.swarm.example .env.swarm`
+  - Database credentials are loaded from secrets, not from this file

+These files are mandatory for the application to run properly and are ignored by git to prevent committing sensitive information.

 ## Available Commands

 ### Docker Compose Commands